orbit-love/orbit-model/README.md

 Gravity is a function of both love—in this example the work that people have put into building the French ecosystem—and also reach—the visibility and awareness of French companies in the global market.

-**The combination of love & reach is the magic recipe that leads to higher growth and sustainability than either factor can alone**.
+**This combination of love and reach is central to the Orbit Model.
+Only by measuring and increasing both factors can a community drive sustainable growth.**

 Just like a great product can still struggle to produce sales without some kind of marketing, a high love community can struggle to maintain its gravity if it can't develop enough reach.